Topologically Ordered Steady States in Open Quantum Systems: Models with topological degeneracy

 We now illustrate the effect of $L_{e,l}$ and $L_{m,l}$.
-The lower index $e,m$ refers to the two types of topological defects in toric code models, corresponding to vertices with $A_v=-1$ and plaquettes with $B_p=-1$ respectively.
+The lower indices $e,m$ refer to the two types of topological defects in toric code models, corresponding to vertices with $A_v=-1$ and plaquettes with $B_p=-1$ respectively.
 In 3d, the former are point-like, while the latter form loops (boundaries of open membranes) on the dual lattice.
 The effect of $L_{e,l}$ is to move one $e$ particle to the adjacent vertex or annihilate them in pairs if both ends are occupied by $e$ particles.
-The role of $L_{m,l}$ is more transparent when viewed on the dual lattice: they can deform/expulse the $m$ loops in a way that the loop length is always non-increasing \footnote{Note that $L_{e,l}$ flips $\sigma^x_l$ if there are $e$ particles on the end of a link, while $L_{m,l}$ flips the dual plaquette iff the $m$ defects pass through at least two edges of it}.
+The role of $L_{m,l}$ is more transparent when viewed on the dual lattice: they can deform/expulse the $m$ loops in a way that the loop length is always non-increasing \cite{Dissipator_footnote}.
 As we will discuss later, this non-increasing feature turns out to be crucial for the stability of topological degeneracy.
 With this understanding, we can solve the steady states of Model 1 with the following reasoning: the ${L_{m,l}}$ terms lead to a state free of $m$ defects --the closed membrane states; the dephasing term $L_{z,l}$, would damp out all off-diagonal elements and lead to a diagonal $\rho$; finally the $L_v$ term would create an equal-weight mixture of closed membrane states:

 where $|\Uparrow\rangle\equiv \bigotimes_l|\uparrow\rangle_l$.
 One can check that they indeed satisfy $\mathcal{L}[\rho_{\text{ss}}]=0$.
 These states are locally indistinguishable but belong to 8 distinct topological sectors labeled by $\mu_1,\mu_2,\mu_3$ with $\mu_i=0,1$.
 On a topologically trivial manifold, such as a 3-sphere, there would be no degeneracy.
 Hence, the 8-fold degeneracy is indeed a faithful counterpart of topological degeneracy in dissipative systems.